canonical/prometheus-openstack-exporter/README.md

 then use container_ring.get_nodes(account, container) and HTTP HEAD on one of the resulting nodes to get a containers' statistics, although without some caching cleverness this will scale poorly.

+# Known Issues
+## EOFError by pickle.py

+You should wait.
+It needs dump file to generate metrics